dhvogel/express-starter-kit/README.md

 # express-starter-kit

-A lot of my projects are small express applications.
 This repository aims to ease the process of scaffolding a new express project.

+Included is a simple express app and tools that help with application development, continuous integration, and deployment.

 ## Usage

-1. Create a repository for your new express project
+1. Create a repository for your new express project.

 2.